exakat/exakat/docs/src/Installation.rst

 Extra PHP-CLI versions allow more linting of the code.
 They only need to have the `tokenizer <http://www.php.net/tokenizer>`_ extension available.

-Exakat recommends PHP 7.2.6 (or latest version) to run Exakat.
-We also recommend the installation of PHP versions 5.2, 5.3, 5.4, 5.5, 5.6, 7.1, 7.2 and 7.3 (aka php-src master).
+Exakat recommends PHP 7.3.4 (or newer version) to run Exakat.
+We also recommend the installation of PHP versions 5.6, 7.1, 7.2, 7.3, 7.4 and 8.0 (aka php-src master).

 To install easily various versions of PHP, use the ondrej repository.
-Check `The main PPA for PHP (7.2, 7.1, 7.0, 5.6)  <https://launchpad.net/~ondrej/+archive/ubuntu/php>`_.
+Check `The main PPA for PHP (7.3, 7.2, 7.1, 7.0, 5.6)  <https://launchpad.net/~ondrej/+archive/ubuntu/php>`_.
 You may also check the dotdeb repository, at `dotdeb instruction <https://www.dotdeb.org/instructions/>`_ or compile PHP yourself.

 Optional installations